mndillon/toki-pona-nanpa-linja-n/README.md

     - its consistent use of **-n** makes it immediately clear when a string of digits stops, no matter how long the sequence of digits.
 The listener spends little mental effort deciding whether the digit sequence is complete, and context will determine if the digit sequence represents a numeric value

     - while using similar principles, it provides a more consistent way to express numbers — including large ones — reducing learning effort and cognitive load on both speaker and listener

+- Comparison with Esperanto number system:

+  - **nanpa-linja-n** is string based while Esperanto is value based

+    - in Esperanto tridek = 30 meaning 3x10

+    - in **nanpa-linja-n** tonon = 30 meaning digit 3 followed by digit 0, this might be a numerical value depending on context

+  - **nanpa-linja-n** digit names are single syllable while in Esperanto the digit names are not all single syllable

+    - this gives **nanpa-linja-n** an hugh advantage with digit compression without loss of meaning

+  - **nanpa-linja-n** uses **-n** to terminate digit sequences, this is phonetic, while Esperanto relies on spacing to determine if digit sequence has ended

+    - this allows **nanpa-linja-n** listeners and computer parsers to phonetically determine the end of each digit sequence and only delimiters can continue a digit sequence.